dfrance2010/dfrance2010.github.io/README.md

 702-373-8115

 This page hosts my work for the CS-499 capstone project.
-This project helps demonstrate the computer science technical skills I’ve developed at SNHU.
-In addition to coursework, my 20 years of high-end experience in the casino and restaurant industries have helped me develop the ability to collaborate in a team environment and communicate to stakeholders.
+This project is designed to demonstrate the computer science technical skills I’ve developed at SNHU.
+Additionally, the coursework and my 20 years of high-end experience in the casino and restaurant industries have helped me develop the abilities to collaborate in a team environment and communicate to stakeholders.
 My coursework for this program also demonstrates my ability to take responsibility and hit deadlines in a remote environment.
 <br>

 For this project we had to do three enhancements on previous work, covering the following categories:
 <br>
 1. Software design and engineering